 Frequently Asked Questions

-Clear guidance on passport validity, renewals, children’s passports, ETIAS and more.
+Clear guidance on passport validity, renewals, children’s passports, ETIAS, EES and more.
 Always confirm requirements on gov.uk and with your destination’s official sources.

 Passport validity rules

-How long must my passport be valid to travel to the EU?
+How long must my passport be valid to travel to Schengen countries?

-For EU/Schengen travel, your UK passport must be less than 10 years old on the date you enter, and have at least 3 calendar months validity remaining after your planned departure from the Schengen area.
+For travel to Schengen countries, your UK passport must have a date of issue less than 10 years before the date you arrive, and an expiry date at least 3 months after the day you plan to leave the Schengen area.

 Do pre-2018 “extra months” still count?

-Many non-EU countries expect 6 months’ validity from departure.
-Some require less — always check official entry rules.
+Many destinations outside Schengen expect around 6 months’ validity from departure.
+Some require less, and some use different rules, so always check official entry requirements for your destination.

 Renewals & fees